DavyJonesLocker/ember-appkit-rails/README.md

   The following options are supported:

   * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `/app/assets/javascripts`.
+Default value: `app/assets/javascripts/`.
   * `--app-name` - This will be used to name the global variable referencing your application.
 Default value: `App`.

 * `ember:route NAME`

-  Creates a route using the provided name in `app/assets/javascripts/routes`.
+  Creates a route using the provided name in `app/assets/javascripts/routes/`.

   The following options are supported:

   * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `/app/assets/javascripts`.
+Default value: `app/assets/javascripts/`.

 * `ember:controller NAME`

-  Creates a route using the provided name in `app/assets/javascripts/routes`.
+  Creates a route using the provided name in `app/assets/javascripts/routes/`.

   The following options are supported:

   * `--array` - Used to generate an `Ember.ArrayController`.
   * `--object` - Used to generate an `Ember.ObjectController`.
   * `--ember-path` - This is the root path to be used for your Ember application.
+Default value: `app/assets/javascripts/`.

+* `ember:view NAME`

+  Creates a view using the provided name in `app/assets/javascripts/views/'.

+  The following options are supported:

+  * `--without-template` - Used to prevent creating a template for the generated view.
+  * `--ember-path` - This is the root path to be used for your Ember application.
+Default value: `app/assets/javascripts/`.

+* `ember:component NAME`

+  Creates a component in `app/assets/javascripts/components/` and a template in `app/assets/javascripts/templates/components/`.

+  The following options are supported:

+  * `--ember-path` - This is the root path to be used for your Ember application.
+Default value: `app/assets/javascripts/`.

+* `ember:template NAME`

+  Creates a template using the provided name in `app/assets/javascripts/templates/`.

+  The following options are supported:

+  * `--ember-path` - This is the root path to be used for your Ember application.
 Default value: `/app/assets/javascripts`.

+* `ember:model NAME [ATTRIBUTES]`

+  Creates a model using the provided name in `app/assets/javascripts/models/`.

+  Accepts a list of a attributes to setup on the generated model.

+  The following options are supported:

+  * `--ember-path` - This is the root path to be used for your Ember application.
+Default value: `app/assets/javascripts/`.

+* `ember:resource NAME`

+  Creates a route, controller, and template for the provided name.

+  The following options are supported:

+  * `--array` - Used to generate an `Ember.ArrayController`.
+  * `--object` - Used to generate an `Ember.ObjectController`.
+  * `--skip-route` - When present a route will not be generated.
+  * `--ember-path` - This is the root path to be used for your Ember application.
+Default value: `app/assets/javascripts/`.

 TODO: Add details about writing es6 modules